caviajs/.github/profile/README.md

-Cavia is an HTTP-focused framework with a microservices approach.
+Cavia is a fully-featured backend framework for Node.js.

 ## Packages